johnmathews/johnmathews.github.io.old/content/articles/buying-btc.md

    By putting something you care about in a very risky situation (it is risky) you will need to control your psychology and identity when other people are trying to manipulate you.
 This is useful in all areas of life.

 7. Almost no one has a clue what's happening.
 Conventional economists and traders certainly don't.
+This is crypto-economics.

 8. Take some time to read about the fundamentals, understand the tech as much as you can, think about why people would behave in certain ways, what makes bitcoin special and useful, or not.
 Get started on this today, it will take some time before it begins to make sense.